 BS, Biology, Dickinson College, 1984

-Bar AdmissionsMassachusetts, Maryland, United States Patent and Trademark Office
+Bar AdmissionsMassachusetts, Maryland, US Patent and Trademark Office

 Intellectual Property, Intellectual Property Litigation